Kong/docs.konghq.com/app/enterprise/1.3-x/brain-immunity/install-configure.md

 4. Click **API Key** to get your BINTRAY_API_KEY.

 #### Step 3: Set up with Docker Compose
-**Note**: Using Docker Compose is recommended to deploy Brain and Immunity, as documented in this guide.
+>Note: Using Docker Compose is recommended to deploy Brain and Immunity, as documented in this guide.
 You can also use Docker Swarm or Kubernetes for deployment, although steps are not currently included in this guide.

 The information you need to run the Collector App, Brain and/or Immunity is included in the docker-compose files.
 The steps in this section will start several Docker containers, including a collector, a worker, and a scheduler.